Corrupt (1999 film): Production

 Director Pyun shot Corrupt simultaneously with The Wrecking Crew and Urban Menace in a derelict factory in Eastern Europe, originally intending Urban Menace and The Wrecking Crew as sections of a single film; the producers decided to make two films.

 Reaction

 Corrupt was received poorly.
 Ice-T bashed the film on the commentary.
-It received low ratings.
-It received two rotten reviews on Rotten Tomatoes.
+The film received low ratings and received two rotten reviews on Rotten Tomatoes.